cblevins/f20-cw-rec/_pages/schedule.md

 **M., 10/12: Turning Points | The Summer of 1863**
 - **Group A** post questions to `#discussions` channel
 - Watch film *Glory* (1989).
-Available on Amazon, iTunes, YouTube, Google Play, Microsoft.
+Available on Netflix, Amazon, iTunes, YouTube, Google Play, Microsoft.
 - *Presentation: Jeffrey*

 **W., 10/14: The Wider World of War | 1863-1864**